Working with landing page content components and layouts

 The following content types are available:

-- Text: Add summaries, instructions, and other relevant information to your landing page using the text content block.
+- Text: Add summaries, instructions, and other relevant information to your landing page using the text content component.
 The default typeface and color will automatically be applied, unless text is customized with the toolbar.
 Use the toolbar to insert hyperlinks and field merges, modify text style and color, add bullets, and so on.
 You can also write right-to-left.

 - Dividers: Dividers are horizontal lines used to visually separate content on your landing pages.